 Although painting UPVC window and door frames isn’t a simple job, a lot of house owners think of adding a new paint color to refresh their exteriors and to add that extra curb appeal.

-If done correctly (and provided you use the right tools and materials), painting UPVC window frames isn’t very stressful, no matter it’s inside or outside the building
+If done correctly (and provided you use the right tools and materials), painting UPVC window frames isn’t very stressful, no matter whether it’s inside or outside the building.

 When NOT to Paint UPVC Window Frames?

 If you want to paint your UPVC windows and are looking for different ways to do it, then the first piece of advice here is not to paint them in the first place – especially if they are fairly new.